germs-lab/SOPs/wafergen_SOPs/wafergen-plate-layout.md

 296 | 16
 384 | 12

-[Lanying, I'm not sure what this means down here.
-Can you clarify for me?] [what i mean is in each layout, Christi clearly says the volume of samples and volume of Assays. in the following 12A_384A, she needs 10ul of samples, and 50ul of assays]
+Depending on your layout design, you will need to obtain the information on how much volume of samples and probes you will need to send MSU.  in the following 12A_384A, she needs 10ul of samples, and 50ul of assays]
 *   For each layout, the volume of sample and volume of each assay could be different.
 Please refer to the layout you use to give her exact volume of Assays and Samples.
 *   Use 12 assays X 384 samples layout as an example: